dkoh2018/itsdavidoh.com/_posts/blog8.md

 each of these tools redefines our biological human potential.

-sounds great but you already have the power to harness all of this—right from your own bedroom today.
+sounds great but you already have the power to harness all of this — right from your own bedroom today.

-don’t let ignorance hold you back
+don’t let ignorance hold you back.

 there has never been a better time to see what you are capable of.